Mount Panorama Circuit

 Mount Panorama Circuit is a motor racing track located in Bathurst, New South Wales, Australia.
-It is situated on Mount Panorama (Wahluu) and is best known as the home of the Bathurst 1000 motor race held each October, and the Bathurst 12 Hour event held each February.
+It is situated on Mount Panorama/Wahluu (Wahluu being the Wiradjuri name used in the official dual name) and is best known as the home of the Bathurst 1000 motor race held each October, and the Bathurst 12 Hour event held each February.
 The track is a 6.213 km long street circuit, which is used as a public road when no racing events are being run, with many residences which can only be accessed from the circuit.

 The track has an unusual design by modern standards, with a 174 m vertical difference between its highest and lowest points, and grades as steep as 1:6.13.
 From the start-finish line, the track can be viewed in three sections; the short pit straight and then a tight left turn into the long, steep Mountain straight; the tight, narrow section across the top of the mountain itself; and then the long, downhill section of Conrod Straight, with the very fast Chase and the turn back onto the pit straight to complete the lap.

 Historically, the racetrack has been used for a wide variety of racing categories, including everything from open-wheel racers to motorcycles.
 With tighter safety regulations and less tolerance of risk, motorcycle racing is no longer conducted at the circuit, and open-wheel racing events did not occur for many years until a Formula 3 event was added as a support race for the Bathurst 12 Hour in 2012.
-It was registered as a Grade 3 racing circuit by the FIA, though this registration was listed to expire in August 2021 and there is no indication of whether the track's owners have applied to continue its registration.
+It is registered as a Grade 3 racing circuit by the FIA.
 Grade 3 racing circuits are permitted to hold FIA-sanctioned events with cars with a weight/power ratio of 2–3 kg/hp, which includes all current Australian domestic racing categories except S5000 (which were consequently modified to reduce maximum power for the event held there).

 As a public road, on non-race days and when it is not closed off during the day as part of a racing event, Mount Panorama is open to the public.
-Cars can drive in both directions around the circuit for no charge.
-A strict speed limit of 60 km/h is enforced, and police regularly patrol the circuit.
+Cars can drive in both directions around the circuit for no charge, though the speed limit of 60 km/h is strictly enforced by the Bathurst Police who regularly patrol the circuit.
 The National Motor Racing Museum is located next to the Mount Panorama Circuit.

-The venue's infield and pit parking will serve as the home of the 2023 World Athletics Cross Country Championships.
+The venue's infield and pit parking served as the home of the 2023 World Athletics Cross Country Championships.